Linuxfabrik/monitoring-plugins/check-plugins/mysql-binlog-cache/README.md

                           [--defaults-group DEFAULTS_GROUP]
                           [--timeout TIMEOUT]

-Checks if transactions in MySQL/MariaDB had to use a temporary disk cache because they exceeded the configured binary log cache size.
-A high disk cache usage rate indicates that binlog_cache_size should be increased.
-Alerts when the disk cache usage rate is too high.
+Checks the memory-access rate for the MySQL/MariaDB binary log cache.
+A low rate (below 90%) means many transactions had to spill from the in-memory binlog cache to a temporary disk file because they exceeded `binlog_cache_size`, and the variable should be increased.
+Alerts when the memory-access rate drops below 90%.

 options:
   -h, --help            show this help message and exit